rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: [https://cses.fi/problemset/task/1074](https://cses.fi/problemset/task/1074)

-There are \(n\) sticks with some lengths.
+There are $n$ sticks with some lengths.
 Your task is to modify the sticks so that each stick has the same length.
 You can either lengthen or shorten each stick.
-Both operations cost \(x\), where \(x\) is the difference between the new and original length.
+Both operations cost $x$, where $x$ is the difference between the new and original length.
 What is the minimum total cost?

 Solution: